optimal weave

 Each turn, each of a player's pieces can move one space once, apply an ability once, and pick up and drop objects in their current location, in any order.

-Without the 1 minute rule, most of the thinking of the game will be crammed in before the first turn, which wont leave much for the rest of the game.
-It's better spread out.
+Without the 1 minute rule, most of the thinking of the game would be crammed in before the first turn, which wont leave much for the rest of the game.

 At the end of each player's turn, they should draw an event card.
 If that event card is an ability, they have gained that ability.
 If it's a "clear" , nothing happens.
 If it's a "ending" , then the game is over, and it will be time to take your scores and reflect, and talk about what could have been done better.